Lake Trevallyn

 • Lower temperatures, greater mixing through the water column, and reduced nutrient supply are all factors that may decrease the chances of a bloom or dissipate a bloom once it has formed.
 However, these factors are not guaranteed to prevent a bloom, as different species respond differently to environmental conditions.
 This is why ongoing monitoring and data collection are important.

-• Algal blooms persist when conditions are warm, the water column is stable, and there is sufficient food, i.e., nutrients.
+• Algal blooms persist when conditions are warm, the water column is stable, and there is sufficient food, i.e. nutrients.
 During these conditions, the water column often stratifies, with the upper layer becoming much warmer than the underlying layers.
 This promotes rapid algal growth and accumulation of algae at the surface.

-• The Lake Trevallyn Working Group are committed to providing clear, coordinated, and timely messaging to the public in the event of a bloom.
+• The Lake Trevallyn Working Group is committed to providing clear, coordinated, and timely messaging to the public in the event of a bloom.
 The community will be notified through media releases, social media messaging, and signage at Lake Trevallyn.

 • For more information on algal blooms, check out the TEER Program’s Algal Bloom Factsheet.